ITR Filing Deadline Missed? Last chance to claim your tax refund.

 If you are looking for risk-free, government-backed investment plans, PPF would be the ideal deal.
 The money you invest is completely secure, and it also fetches you a reasonable rate of interest compounded annually.
 It has a facility of partial withdrawals and loans.
 It is one of the most recommended schemes and has been trusted by people for many years.

 PPF is a great option for saving taxes as it allows a deduction of upto Rs1.5 lakhs under section 80C.
 Along with tax savings, it also fosters forced investments and helps in creating wealth.
 Having said that, it is also important to note that this is just one tax-saving investment.
 There are various such tax-saving investment options that you can explore.
 If you are looking to save more taxes or have any tax-related queries, you can consider seeking professional guidance.
-Get tax consultancy now!
+Get eCA Now!

 Public Provident Fund (PPF)